AlbertaSat/SatelliteSim/README.md

 Doing this should link your files, and make them run with the simulator, if you want your app to build when you call 'make all' add a $(make) command to the make all rule.

+# Docker instructions

+to build the docker container run: docker build -t satsimulator:latest .

+to run in a container:
+docker run satsimulator